eccenca/cmem-plugin-shapes/README-public.md

 # cmem-plugin-shapes

-Generate SHACL node and property Shapes from a data graph
+Generate SHACL node and property shapes from a data graph

 This is a plugin for [eccenca](https://eccenca.com) [Corporate Memory](https://documentation.eccenca.com).